rixiobarrios/emergency-compliment/readme.md

 ## Hungry for More?

-### User Submitted Compliments
+1. Add the "meh" button functionality, so that when the user clicks on the button, they can get a new randomly generated compliment without having to refresh the entire page

-Allow a user to add to the list of compliments using a POST request.
+1. Allow a user to add to the list of compliments using a POST request.
 You can submit POST requests to the app using a form.